GUIDE to Water Deflectors Gen3

 GREEN.
 Bonnet Vent Ducting Deflector.
 This address’s the issue of water seeping through the seal marked in green at the join between the ducting on the body and the bonnet.
 The water is drained to the back of the engine bay via two pipes which are supplied with the kit.
 This fits all vans from 2006 to current models.
 LHD and RHD.

-Picture No2 Central Engine Deflectors
+Picture No2 Central Engine Deflector options

 Picture No3 Bonnet Vent Deflector

-Picture No4 Scuttle Panel Drains
+Picture No4 Scuttle Panel Drain Kit. (comes with tubing)